m0wo/HTTPRequest/README.md

 ## Example

 `StravaAPI` is an example project which hits the Strava API using `HTTPRequest`.
-As this API is authenticated, the only setup required is to provide a `StravaTokenRequest.json` JSON file with the properties needed to fetch an authentication token.
+As this API is authenticated, the only setup required is to provide a `StravaTokenRequest.json`  file with the properties needed to fetch an authentication token.
+You can find these details by:
+- Logging in to Strava
+- Go to "Settings"
+- Click on "My API Application"

 The JSON should look like so:
 ```json
 {
   "client_id": 123456789,